 The story of what would become KNOM begins in the mid-1960’s.
 It became evident that regular village parish visits from Catholic priests throughout bush Alaska was difficult, due to the large land area to cover and shortage of priests.
 The complex situation birthed the idea of starting a radio station.
 This was tested with an experimental public-address system in the Yukon village of St. Mary’s, to relay educational, religious, and cultural information.
-Tragically, many years later it came to light that one of those involved during the early years was sexually abusive.
-The Catholic Diocese of Fairbanks’ letter of apology can be found here.

 Here are some key times in KNOM’s history: